PrideInt/BLAST-query/README.md

 Inputting `y` or `Y` will convert all FASTQ/GENBANK files while `n` or `N` will skip all the FASTQ/GENBANK files for conversion.

+## To CSV

+The script `hits_to_csv.py` allows the user to convert data collected from NCBI BLAST into a CSV file that can be read.

+(You are able to get this data by downloading the XML file of your BLAST results by heading over to **"Recent Results"** at NCBI BLAST, clicking a job under **Request ID**, click where it says **"Download All"** next to the row that says **"RID"**, and selecting **XML**)

+Place the XML file into the folder where the script is located, then change where it says `file = "test.xml"` to `file = "<your xml file>.xml"`, replacing `<your xml file>` with the name of your XML file.

+Then, you execute `python hits_to_csv.py` in Terminal, or PowerShell, and it will convert the data found here into a CSV file.

+## Automating Graph Creation

+Additionally, when you run `python hits_to_csv.py`, it will show you a graph representation of your data in the form of a pie chart.

 ## Query

 To query, all you have to do is execute the command `python blast.py` inside the directory the Python file